eastein/gitwrench/README.txt

 # gitwrench

-Given a path, find subdirectories that are git repositories and analyze them for push, commit, and remotes status.
+Given a path (or working directory), find subdirectories that are git repositories and analyze them for push, commit, and remotes status.
+Optionally do pushes and pulls.
+Integrates partially with git-svn.
+Keep up with what changes everyone's been doing on projects you have clones of.
+Don't be running old code!

+    "I wrenched my git once.
+Hurt for a few days." - David

 # git-upstream